MyBlocks/qamar/README.md

 ### Usage

-Copy the following line and paste in your browser addressbar
+Copy the following line and paste in your browser address bar, you must be signed in to Twitter and the tab must be navigated to Twitter.

 ```
 javascript:$("body").append('<script src="https://cdn.rawgit.com/islamic-state/qamar/master/dist/min/qamar.js" />')